 Interest Rates, Terms, and Fees on a 7(a) Loan

-The most a small business can borrow within the 7(a) loan program is $5 million, but the average loan amount is between $350,000 and $450,000.
+The smallest business can borrow within the 7(a) loan program is $5 million, but the average loan amount is between $350,000 and $450,000.
 There is really no minimum loan amount and the SBA has removed fees on loans under $150,000 to encourage its lenders to make more loans to smaller businesses.

 On loans over $150,000, the small business will pay a one-time up-front fee that is determined by the size of the loan.
 On loans between $150,000 and $750,000 the fees are lower than those over $750,000.
 Also, the SBA does not allow other fees to be assessed by the lender unless there are extreme circumstances, such as a higher-than-normal servicing required by the loan.